Incoterms® 2020 Overview and Comparison

 DPU – Delivered at Place Unloaded (Insert named place of destination)

-- Seller: Transport to named place + unloading.
+- Seller: Transport to the named place and unloading.

 - Risk Transfer: When goods are unloaded at the named place.

-- 2020 Update: Replaced the old DAT (Delivered at Terminal).
-Can be any place, not just a terminal.
+- 2020 Update: Replaced the former DAT (Delivered at Terminal).
+The named place can be any location, not just a terminal.

 DDP – Delivered Duty Paid (Insert named place of destination)